Fraternal Benefit Society

 Lodge Recognition

-activities, volunteering in various community programs and attending educational and social activities.
+ethnic or youth activities, volunteering in various community programs, and attending educational

-The National Project is a lodge activity which encourages support for a local group or organization that fits
+CSA SERVES is a lodge activity that encourages support for a local group or organization which fits the

 National Sports Tournaments